mohan-chinnappan-n/sfdc-saml2-oauth2/README.md

 ------
 ### SAML bearer assertion

-1. The developer must create a valid SAML bearer assertion that conforms to the following rules.
+1. The developer must create a valid **SAML bearer assertion** that conforms to the following **rules**.

-2. The Issuer must be the OAuth client_id or the connected app for which the developer registered their certificate.
+2. The Issuer must be the OAuth **client_id** or the connected app for which the developer registered their certificate.

-3. The Audience must be https://login.salesforce.com or https://test.salesforce.com.
+3. The Audience must be https://login.salesforce.com or https://test.salesforce.com

-4. The Recipient must be https://login.salesforce.com/services/oauth2/token or https://test.salesforce.com/services/oauth2/token.
+4. The Recipient must be https://login.salesforce.com/services/oauth2/token (for Production or developer org) or https://test.salesforce.com/services/oauth2/token (for sandboxes).

-5. The Subject NameID must be the username of the desired Salesforce user.
+5. The *Subject* **NameID** must be the **username** of the desired Salesforce user (example: username for the Integration user).

-6. The assertion must be signed according to the XML Signature specification, using RSA and either SHA-1 or SHA-256.
+6. The assertion must be signed according to the **XML Signature specification**, using RSA and either SHA-1 or SHA-256.

 7. The SAML assertion must conform with the general format rules specified here: http://tools.ietf.org/html/draft-ietf-oauth-saml2-bearer.